Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops

 Malaria is transmitted by blood, so it can also be transmitted through an organ transplant, a transfusion or use of shared needles or syringes.

 In the United States, the Centers for Disease Control and Prevention (CDC) report 1,700 cases of malaria annually.
-Malaria is not only known in Nigeria, it is also known in about 91 other counties, but most cases of malaria develop in people who travel to countries where malaria is very common.
+Malaria is not only known, it is also known in about 91 other counties, but most cases of malaria develop in people who travel to countries where malaria is very common.

 Malaria infection in humans is mostly characterized by periodic attacks of fever and chills, anemia, splenomegaly (enlargement of the spleen), and often fatal complications.